sgerwin/PA2-MAPAYE/README.md

 ```
 import numpy as np
 ```
-* It is important to run import numpy as np as the whole python script wont run as it is dependent on that specific code
+* It is important to run "import numpy as np" as the whole python script wont run as it is dependent on that specific code

 ## Authors